divya-r-kamat/DeepVision/First Neural Networks: Weights, Kernels, Activations and Layers/Readme.md

 - All layers of the neural network collapse into one—with linear activation functions, no matter how many layers in the neural network, the last layer will be a linear function of the first layer (because a linear combination of linear functions is still a linear function).
 So a linear activation function turns the neural network into just one layer.

+      L1 = w1x1 + w2x2
+      L2 = w3(w1x1 + w2x2) + w4 (w1x1 + w2x2)
+         = x1(w3w1 + w1w4) + x2(w3w2+w4w2)

+ - we dont get benefit of adding more layers and neither do we get any non linearity to learn something complex, so its just going to collapse on to itself, if we make 100 layer NN and don't add any activation its just going to collapse into one single layer.

 Below are few activation functions:
 - sigmoid causes vanishing gradient problem (all gradients of the weight becomes zero)
 - tanh - also causes same vanishing gradient problem